 - Department of Social Development www.dsd.gov.za.
 This is the department in charge of social grants through the South African Social Security Agency (SASSA).
 Almost 17 million people are reached through social grants.
 Contact SASSA at 012 400 2000 or visit www.sassa.gov.za.
 Details of district offices are available on the website.

-- Departments of Trade and Industry www.thedti.gov.za.
-The DTI is involved in several aspects of food security e.g. co-operatives, agro-processing, import and export.
+- Department of Trade, Industry and Competition (the dtic) www.thedti.gov.za.
+The dtic is involved in several aspects of food security e.g. co-operatives, agro-processing, import and export.

-- The Department of Public Works www.publicworks.gov.za.
-The DPW runs the Expanded Public Works Programme through which household food security is boosted.
+- The Department of Public Works and Infrastructure (DPWI) www.publicworks.gov.za.
+The DPWI runs the Expanded Public Works Programme through which household food security is boosted.

 - Competition Commission www.compcom.co.za.
 Theoretically, competition keeps prices down (because the client can go elsewhere if she or he does not like your prices).
 Price fixing between players in the food industry is bad news for food security.

 Find the article “Social protection may be the key to uplifting Africa’s poor” on www.mg.co.za.
 Far from being a cost, the Unicef director argues, cash grants are an investment.

 All the role players in this publication!

 |Abadle Abantu Tel: 072 233 1763 www.abadleabantu.co.za Agricultural development projects|

 Rob Small of Abalimi writes: “High-tech agriculture is not readily taken up at community level as it is capital intensive and requires a high level of skill.
 Based on super-technology, huge crops can be grown quickly.
 Food Aid organisations can channel market surplus to ensure food security.
 What happens, though, when there is not enough ‘free’ money to channel market surplus to the hungry?”

 Help rural farmers and families to improve their quality of life – beginning with low cost food.